-How to Bond With a New Baby
+6 Simple Ways to Bond With the New Baby in Your Life

 “The first three months after birth is the period when your baby learns that their world is a safe place where they are loved and comforted, and where their needs are met,” says Dr. Joy Hong, pediatrician with ProHealth Physicians in Connecticut.
 “This period of secure attachment is the foundation for healthy social, emotional and physical growth.”

-Touch
+#1 Touch

 Babies want to be touched and held from the moment they’re born.
 It’s the closest thing to the intimacy of the womb and baby’s primary way of connecting with the world until their other senses are more developed.